deganandapriyambada/degananda.com/_posts/erp/sap-pm/2025-11-25-How-to-Structurize-Timeline-for-Process-Rebaseline-Implementation-on-Package-Application-Like-SAP.md

+---
+layout: posts
+author: Degananda Ferdian
+categories: erp
+series-code: ASM001
+excerpt: ADKAR change management methodologies can be used as central or core solution for process re-engineering on packaged apps.
+tags: erp sap-pm change-management
+topics: sap-pm
+background: Not all digital transformation project went smooth especially for packaged apps like SAP.
+Most common problem is when user use their own creativity to operate the apps as no clear user manual/guidance available,
+objective: to understand how process re-engineering on packaged apps like SAP.
+deliverables: Article
+---

 # Why process redesign often happened after digital transformation?

 In many cases, an organization will soon realize that the new implemented business process on certain application is not optimal after a group of consultant/audit team found a process flaw during the system  after digital transformation go-live process is completed.